 - 4. Preview the scanning results and choose files you want to recover, and then click Recover button to get those files back.

 - 5. Launch Disk Utility and format the USB flash drive on your Mac.

 Hopefully, the USB drive will be readable now.

-Sometimes, the unreadable USB drive can't be fixed by reformatting.
-In this case, the unreadable USB drive is probably damaged physically, and you have to ask a local technician for help.
+Sometimes, you cannot format the unreadable USB drive when it's bricked.
+In this case, this USB flash drive is probably damaged physically, and you have to ask a local repair technician for help.

 Secondly, download install an anti-virus program and check your computer and USB drive for virus or malware regularly.